Trusted WordPress tutorials, when you need them most.

 To learn more, please see our guide on how to outsource WordPress development.

 We hope this article helped you learn how to create a WordPress maintenance report for clients.
-You may also want to see our guide on how to fix the WordPress .htaccess file and our explanation of coming soon vs. maintenance mode.
+You may also want to see our expert picks of maintenance page ideas you can use on your WordPress site and our explanation of coming soon vs. maintenance mode.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.